ViennaBorowska/ReadMe-Generator/README.md

 ## Usage

 Answer questions about your project when prompted in the command line to generate a README file.
+Navigate to the correct folder and run 'node index.js' in the terminal.
 <img src="Assets/Project-Demo.gif" alt="Demo video of how to run and use program - visual of app being run in command line and questions being answered, and finally a README file is generated.">

 ## Contributing